d2l-ai/d2l-en/chapter_attention-mechanisms/bahdanau-attention.md

 Suppose that
-there are $T$ tokens in the input sequence, the context variable at the decoding time step $t'$ is the output of additive attention pooling in :numref:`subsec_additive-attention`:
+there are $T$ tokens in the input sequence, the context variable at the decoding time step $t'$ is the output of attention pooling:

 $$\mathbf{c}_{t'} = \sum_{t=1}^T \alpha(\mathbf{s}_{t' - 1}, \mathbf{h}_t) \mathbf{h}_t,$$